Sakurajima Ferry & Sakurajima Volcano in a wheelchair

 Japan is a country with more than 100 (!) active volcanoes.
 The Sakurajima in the Prefecture of Kagoshima is one of them and ranks amongst the most dangerous ones.
 It used to be an island, but the lava flows of a massive eruption in 1914 connected it to the mainland, creating a peninsula.
-The volcano explodes several 1000 times a year since 1955.
+The volcano has exploded several 1000 times a year since 1955.
 Minor explosions can occur several times throughout the day.
-Only 4 km of sea separates Sakurajima from Kagoshima City with its more than 500.000 inhabitants.
+Only 4 km of sea separates Sakurajima from Kagoshima City, with more than 500.000 inhabitants.
 Also, about 4,500 people still live at the feet of the volcano.
-Inhabitants learned to live with the common ash falls and are aware of the constant danger of another massive eruption within the next years.
+Inhabitants learned to live with the common ash falls and are aware of the constant danger of another massive eruption within the following years.
 However, Sakurajima has become the iconic symbol of Kagoshima, and people respect and love “their” landmark.

 Wheelchair-accessible Sakurajima Ferry Line

 The Sakurajima Ferry Line conveniently connects Kagoshima with Mount Sakurajima.
 Ferries run 24 hours a day, and the ride from Kagoshima Port to the Sakurajima Ferry Terminal only takes 15 minutes.
 You have to pay the fare of ¥160 per adult (¥80 for a child) in cash upon exiting the ferry.
 However, on the way back to Kagoshima, the fee has to be paid already at the Ferry Terminal.
 There is neither a discount for visitors with disabilities nor is the fare covered by the Japan Rail Pass.